Kingdom of Mamba: History

 Under two important leaders, Mafaluke of the royal Niange clan and his widow Mashina, who held the position of queen after his death, Mamba reached its zenith in the late 18th century.
 Together with Kibosho, Mafaluke led successful raids in the Kishingonyi highlands and Vunjo.
-Mashina skilfully and mysteriously kept Mafaluke's realms intact after his passing till her own death.
+Mashina skilfully and mysteriously kept Mafaluke's realms intact after his death till her own death.
 Following this affluent time, Mamba had a downturn, but Mangi Sina of Kibosho brought it back to life in the late 19th century by appointing Mangi Mlawi, a descendant of Mafaluke.

 Mamba persisted as a hub for craftsmen who exchanged iron for cattle in spite of their downfall.
 They supported local monarchs, including Mangi Sina, who depended on Mamba for weapons, starting in the 1870s, by producing costly goods like spears and necklaces.
 Mamba was able to obtain favourable treatment from their conquerors, particularly the Warusha, thanks to their tenacity.

 Queen Mashina and Mangi Rongoma's influence

 Mangi Rongoma had grown strong enough to take on Mashina, the acting queen of Mamba, who was a more formidable foe.
 Despite his numerous attacks, he was always beaten by Mamba.
 After a while, he deceived Mashina into visiting him in Kilema, where she lived as one of his wives, by posing as a friend.
 Rongoma has a straw-covered secret pit inside her hut.
 Mashina suffocated after falling into the trap without realising it.
-Following her passing, Rongoma seized power in Mamba and expanded her authority over the nearby areas of Msae and Mwika (Kimangaro), which had previously been ruled by Mashina.
+Following her death, Rongoma seized power in Mamba and expanded her authority over the nearby areas of Msae and Mwika (Kimangaro), which had previously been ruled by Mashina.
 Throughout the Kishingonyi highlands, Rongoma's supremacy was unchallenged at the height of his authority.

 Queen Mashina of Mamba had been overthrown as the most powerful monarch in Vunjo by Mangi Rongoma, who expanded his sphere of influence from the Nanga River to the Kishingonyi hills, outstripping her territory, which ended short of Kilema and Kirua.
 However, because the more powerful Mangi Orombo of Keni dominated regions to the east, Rongoma and Mashina's aspirations came to an end at the Kishingonyi highlands.
 Rongoma sought and obtained an agreement with Orombo, much as Mashina had done before her, reaffirming his own position west of the highlands.
 Like a previous agreement with Mashina, this alliance was short-lived, and Orombo maintained the arrangement's superior authority.

 Oral histories state that Rongoma died violently in his middle years.
 The curses that Silawe of Marangu and Queen Mashina of Mamba, whom he had killed, were said to have caused his death.
 When a Marangu man mixed poison into his tobacco, he was poisoned to death.
 For two years, Rongoma's death remained concealed in the hut of his elderly wife, Malima.

 Under Mlawi, Mamba was the second-ranking kingdom in Vunjo by the early 1880s, after Kilema.
 In contrast to Mamba, Kilema's strength was derived from its established chieftaincy, which showed a remarkable capacity to withstand hardships without disintegrating.